 About me

-I am a senior-year PhD Student in Computational Psychiatry in the Institute for Human-Centered AI at Helmholtz Munich and the Ludwig-Maximilians-University Munich under the supervison of Dr. Eric Schulz.
+I am a senior-year Doctoral Researcher in Computational Psychiatry in the Institute for Human-Centered AI at Helmholtz Munich and the Ludwig-Maximilians-University Munich under the supervison of Dr. Eric Schulz.

 More broadly, I am committed to finding a way that research can have a real impact on people’s well-being.